Disease

 Prevention

-• Water at the soil level rather than wetting the foliage
+• Water at the soil level rather than wetting the foliage, using a spout that reaches past the dense leaf clusters

-• Avoid overcrowding plants in a way that traps moisture around the leaves
+• Avoid crowding the pot against other plants in a way that traps moisture around the compact foliage

-• Remove and dispose of affected leaves promptly rather than letting them linger on the plant
+• Remove and dispose of affected leaves promptly rather than letting them linger against healthy neighboring leaves

 Quick Summary